lpklinek/redwood-heat-photosyn/README.md

 -   wrangle and clean coast redwood physiological and fluorescence data, collected at Garcia River Forest in Mendocino County

--   analyze and visualize relationships between stomatal parameters, fluorescence parameters, and environmental conditions, particularly relating to heat stress
+-   analyze and visualize relationships between fluorescence parameters and environmental conditions, particularly relating to heat stress

 -   analyze and visualize temperature response curves collected using the LI-COR LI6800 portable gas exchange instrument, and light response curves collected using the WALZ JUNIOR-PAM fluorometer